 How To Compare Images Online with Img2Go

-A simple and effective way to compare images online is offered by Img2Go, a free online image converter, and editor.
-Using an advanced image-processing library, Img2Go's - Compare Images tool accurately identifies even the slightest differences between two images.
+A simple and effective way to compare images online is offered by Img2Go, a free online image converter and editor.
+Using an advanced image-processing library, Img2Go's Compare Images Compare Images tool accurately identifies even slight differences between two images.

 To use Img2Go's Compare Images online tool, users simply need to:

-1. Upload the two images they want to compare.
+- Upload the two images they want to compare.
 Click the "Choose File" button or drag and drop the files to upload the images.
-Uploading images directly from the internet by entering the URL or from cloud storage services such as Google Drive or Dropbox is also possible.
+It is also possible to upload images directly from the internet by entering the URL or from cloud storage services such as Google Drive or Dropbox.
 The tool supports a wide range of input formats, including JPEG, PNG, GIF, BMP, and TIFF.

-2. Once the images are uploaded, choose the comparison model you want to use for image comparison (optional):
+- Once the images are uploaded, choose the comparison model you want to use (optional):

-• The Absolute Error (AE) algorithm measures the absolute differences between the pixel values of the two images being compared.
+- The Absolute Error (AE) algorithm measures the absolute differences between the pixel values of the two images.

-• The Mean Absolute Error (MAE) algorithm calculates the average absolute differences between the pixel values of the two images being compared.
+- The Mean Absolute Error (MAE) algorithm calculates the average absolute differences between the pixel values of the two images.

-• The Peak Signal-to-Noise Ratio (PSNR) algorithm calculates the ratio between the maximum possible pixel value of the image and the difference between the two images being compared.
+- The Peak Signal-to-Noise Ratio (PSNR) algorithm calculates the ratio between the maximum possible pixel value of the image and the difference between the two images.

-• The Root Mean Squared Error (RMSE) algorithm calculates the square root of the average of the squared differences between the pixel values of the two images being compared.
+- The Root Mean Squared Error (RMSE) algorithm calculates the square root of the average of the squared differences between the pixel values of the two images.

-3. After selecting the comparison model, click on the "Start" button.
-The image comparison tool will then analyze the images, comparing each pixel and identifying any differences.
+- After selecting the comparison model, click the "Start" button.
+The image comparison tool will then analyze the images, compare each pixel, and identify any differences.

-4. Once the process is complete, the diff image will be displayed along with some additional info of the two images.
+- Once the process is complete, the diff image will be displayed along with additional details about the two images.

 Optional Settings

-The Compare Images online tool provides additional features to enhance the user experience.
+The Compare Images online tool provides additional options to improve the user experience.

 For example, users can:

-• adjust the threshold setting to determine the sensitivity of the tool in identifying differences between images.
+- adjust the threshold setting to control how sensitive the tool is when identifying differences between images.

-A lower threshold will detect even the slightest changes, while a higher threshold will only highlight significant differences.
+A lower threshold will detect even very small changes, while a higher threshold will only highlight major differences.

-Below the generated diff image, you will find essential information about the comparison process:
+Below the generated diff image, you will find key information about the comparison process:

 The total error count for all channels combined represents the total number of pixels that have color differences between the two images being compared.
-This is a measure of the overall difference between the two images and can be used to assess the degree of similarity between them.
+This is a measure of the overall difference between the two images and can be used to assess how similar they are.

 The absolute error count for each color channel (blue, green, and red) indicates the number of pixels with color differences for that specific color channel.
 This information can help determine which color channels have the most significant differences between the two images.
 By identifying color channels with a higher absolute error count, it is possible to pinpoint specific types of differences between the two images, such as changes in color tone or saturation.